János Esterházy: Mainstream Slovak and Czech histography

-Slovak historian Ivan Kamenec interprets Esterházy's role both as a creator and a victim of totality regime which was built with his support.
-Esterházy had to decide between democratic Czechoslovakia with her shortcomings and the national principle.
-He decided for the second way which was already directed by Nazi Germany and paid high personal and political price for his decision.
-Fact that Esterházy was not a Nazi did not prevent his collaboration with Nazis in the real world policy.
+Slovak historian Ivan Kamenec interprets Esterházy's role both as a creator and a victim of the totalitarian regime which was built with his support.
+Esterházy had to decide between democratic Czechoslovakia with its shortcomings and its national principle.
+He decided for the second way which was already directed by Nazi Germany and paid a high personal and political price for his decision.
+The fact that Esterházy was not a Nazi did not prevent his collaboration with Nazis in the real world policy.
 His tragic life is not a reason to ignore critical views.

-Another Slovak historian Ladislav Deák points out that Esterházy supported idea of Slovak autonomy only as a preliminary step for her later incorporation to Hungary.
-He criticizes tendencies to misinterpret his political activities and trials to understand him exclusively as a Hungarian patriot, defender of justified rights of Hungarians, humanist and martyr.
-According to Deák, Esterházy's political views goes beyond this line and are clear from his documents addressed to Hungarian politicians and the government.
-As other Slovak authors, he reminds his anti-democratic and anti-Semitic activities, but positively evaluates his moral gesture during voting about deportation law.
-However, this moral gesture came too late and could not change anything about tragic fate of Slovak Jews.
+Another Slovak historian Ladislav Deák points out that Esterházy supported the idea of Slovak autonomy only as a preliminary step for its later incorporation to Hungary.
+He criticizes any tendencies to misinterpret his political activities and trials to understand him exclusively as a Hungarian patriot, defender of justified rights of Hungarians, humanist and martyr.
+According to Deák, Esterházy's political views go beyond this line and are made clear by his documents addressed to Hungarian politicians and the government.
+As other Slovak authors, he points to his anti-democratic and anti-Semitic activities, but positively evaluates his moral gesture during voting about deportation law.
+However, this moral gesture came too late and could not change anything about the tragic fate of Slovak Jews.

 Ferdinand Vrábel does not speak only about ignorance of historical documents proving Esterházy's anti-state activities by Hungarian historians, but he openly speaks about lies.
-According to his opinion, providing of intelligence information or Esterházy's participation on negotiations in Rome before the First Vienna Award is far from standard diplomatic practice.
-He criticizes work of Imre Molnár as something which ignores current knowledge in the several fields and he sees conflict of interest between Molnár's position of chairman of society which has goal to rehabilitate Esterházy and his scientific work.
-Theories and interpretations of Imre Molnár are criticized as naive, e.g. theory that he came to negotiations in Rome as a "private person" on fighter plane provided by unspecified government.
-As he noted, "false accusation" about Esterházy's participation on adoption of anti-Semitic laws are not confirmed only by Slovak historians, but also by historians of other nationalities and representatives of Slovak Jews.
+According to his opinion, the providing of intelligence information or Esterházy's participation during negotiations in Rome before the First Vienna Award is far from standard diplomatic practice.
+He criticizes the work of Imre Molnár as something which ignores current knowledge in several fields and he sees a conflict of interest between Molnár's position of the chairman of the society, for which has the goal to rehabilitate Esterházy, and his scientific work.
+Theories and interpretations of Imre Molnár are criticized as naive, e.g. the theory that he came to negotiations in Rome as a "private person" on a fighter plane provided by an unspecified government.
+As he noted, "false accusation" about Esterházy's participation regarding the adoption of anti-Semitic laws have been confirmed not only by Slovak historians, but also by historians of other nationalities and representatives of Slovak Jews.